Incorrect encoding for ENV in Windows

 Seems it wasn't properly fixed in #5570

-#3 Updated by Usaku NAKAMURA over 1 year ago
+#3 Updated by Usaku NAKAMURA almost 2 years ago

 Since Ruby 1.8 assumes the encoding of ENV is locale (or -K specified encoding),

 Ruby 1.9 also treats it as locale for compatibility.

 It was intentional decision, not bug.

 We were able to break compatibility at Ruby 2.0, but the work was not done.